ZINES

 hopecore: some of my favorite tumblr posts as of november 2024

 Here’s an archived tutorial for folding 8-page mini zines like the one above from 1 sheet of paper.
-I recommend trimming the blank edges first (if your printer does that).
+I highly recommend trimming the blank edges first (if your printer does that).

 getting through winter (and maybe even enjoying it)